Friday, June 29, 2018

 The arguments against theTrans Mountain Pipeline look more convincing

-It is no longer news that the Canadian government's decision to pump $4.5 billion of taxpayers' money into buying up the Trans Mountain Pipeline project from American-Canadian pipeline giant Kinder Morgan, which was not willing to put up with the commercial and political risk of the controversial oil pipeline, which is to transport diluted bitumen from northern Alberta's tar sands to the British Columbia coast for export.
+It is no longer news that the Canadian government's decision to pump $4.5 billion of taxpayers' money into buying up the Trans Mountain Pipeline extension project from American-Canadian pipeline giant Kinder Morgan, which was not willing to put up with the commercial and political risk of the controversial oil pipeline, which is to transport diluted bitumen from northern Alberta's tar sands to the British Columbia coast for export.
 However, the controversy has not gone away, and the project - and the federal government's inexorable support of it - continues to set economists, environmentalists and ethicists against each other.

 As an example of how the issue has split opinions in two, a couple of the Globe and Mail's business commentators faced off in today's issue, each coming to diametrically opposite conclusions on the subject.